 Models of Climate Change Impact Match Observation.

-Some mid-latitude areas will get more tropical rains.
+Climate change will provide some mid-latitude areas with more tropical rains.
 But that also means that while fires might reduce in those areas, in the rare years where tropical impacts are down and drought occurs, fires will be worse.
 This is a case where we really have to rely on the models and the trends, and not over-react to specific events.
-So far, both the models and trends match.
+So far, both the models and trends generally match.

 Climate Is Not Linear.